ScottLogic/search-data-exports-backend/aws-infrastructure/terraform-s3-backend-setup.md

 1. In AWS IAM, select Users and click Add user.
 2. Name the user "SDE-Terraform" and select the Programmatic access type.
-3. In permissions, copy permissions from an existing user.
+3. In permissions, copy permissions from an existing user with Administrator access.
 4. Add the "Project: sde" tag.
 5. Finish creating the user and make a note of the access key ID and secret access key.
+Additionally make a note of the user's ARN.

 ## Setup S3 bucket